agarrharr/awesome-cli-apps/README.md

 - [viewport-list-cli](https://github.com/kevva/viewport-list-cli) - Return a list of devices and their viewports
 - [surge](https://surge.sh) - deploy directory to the web.
 - [acmetool](https://github.com/hlandau/acme) - An easy-to-use command line tool for automatically acquiring certificates from ACME servers.
+- [loadtest](https://github.com/alexfernandez/loadtest) - Runs a load test on the selected URL.
+Easy to extend minimally for your own ends.

 ## Database